Monday 26 February 1940

 Today is the Battle of Honkaniemi, the only Finnish tank attack of the Winter War.

-Winter War Army Operations: Finns of the 23rd Division, II Corps have spent the night travelling to the little town of Heponotko, which is about 3 km from the train depot in Honkaniemi.
+Winter War Army Operations: Finns of the 23rd Division, II Corps have spent the night traveling to the little town of Heponotko, which is about 3 km from the train depot in Honkaniemi.
 By 04:00, they are in position.
-The 4th Armoured Company, composed of 13 Vickers 6-ton tanks, has travelled 50 km during the same time and meet them there 30 minutes later.
+The 4th Armoured Company, composed of 13 Vickers 6-ton tanks, has traveled 50 km during the same time and meet them there 30 minutes later.
 During the journey, the 4th Armoured lost 5 of its 13 tanks due to engine failures and the like.

 The Finns advance, but are quickly stopped by the Soviet forces.
 The Finnish tanks prove completely ineffective, being targeted by much larger Soviet T-26 and T-28 tanks as well as 45 mm anti-tank guns.
-The Finnish tanks did make it to the Soviet line, but were quickly knocked out there.
+The Finnish tanks did make it to the Soviet line but were quickly knocked out there.

 By 10:00, Captain Kunnas received orders to retreat.
 The Soviets reported to headquarters that they had destroyed six Finnish tanks with no losses to their own tank force.

 Winter War Peace Talks: The Finnish Foreign Minister returns to Stockholm for more talks with Madame Kollontai.

 Battle of the Atlantic: The 83,700-ton liner Queen Elizabeth departs Clydebank with minimal crew on a top-secret visit to Halifax, Nova Scotia and thence New York.
 She is one of the few ships to date fitted with a degaussing cable around her waterline to neutralize magnetic mines.
 Her greatest defense, though, her speed - large liners like her do not travel in convoys.

 The British at Gibraltar detain US passenger liner Washington.